Every year we are throwing away more and more textiles, most of which could be worn again.

 The need to keep up with current styles means in the UK we purchase 2.15 million tonnes of new clothing and shoes each year and throw away over 1.4 million tonnes to make room for it.
 The production of textiles and textile waste is very damaging to the environment.

 In the past clothes were always recycled, via hand me downs in families or by mending clothes to make them last longer.
 Now to save money and to create an individual look, more and more people are being creative with their fashion.
 For hints and tips, please see the following:

 - Be a smart shopper, only buy clothes that you know will wear often and buy items that won't go out of fashion easily.

 - Follow the washing instructions to help clothes last longer.
 If you spill something on your clothes rinse it immediately to stop it staining permanently.

 - Rotate your clothes to stop them wearing out quickly.

-- Hire for special occassions.
+- Hire for special occasions.
 If you'll wear something once see if you can hire it.
 Hats, suits and dresses can all be rented.

 - Borrow clothes from your friends.